 The size of the barrel on our round and oval brushes provides you with options for tension and style.
-Barrel size is measured from tip to tip of the bristle.
+Barrel size is measured from tip to tip of the core, not the bristle.
 If you've tried a round brush before and found your hair gets tangled in the brush, you may not have the right size, and/or you may need to section your hair into smaller sections before loading the brush.
 In general, for maximum tension and straightening performance, the shorter your hair, the smaller the barrel...and the longer your hair, the bigger the barrel.
 If your hair is layered, go with the size that best matches the majority of your strand lengths, or get more than one brush for your best styling options.

 Here are some basic guidelines:

 • Hair that is short or layers at chin length?
 Consider xtra small and small size, 1 to 2" barrel.

 • Hair that is chin length to just below shoulder?
 Consider a medium size, 2" to 2.5" barrel.

 • The majority of your strands are longer than shoulder length?
 Consider a large, 2.5" to 3" barrel.